 Established in 2006, the NIHR School for Primary Care Research is a partnership between nine leading academic centres for primary care research in England.
-Bringing together academics and practitioners from across the country, the School collaborates on cutting edge, topical primary care studies that have an impact both at policy level and in general practices around the country.
+The School brings together academics and practitioners from across the country to collaborate on cutting edge, topical primary care studies that have an impact both at policy level and in general practices around the country.
 Our partners are based in primary care departments at the Universities of Bristol, Cambridge, Keele, Manchester, Newcastle, Nottingham, Oxford, Southampton and University College London.

 Our mission is to increase the evidence base for primary care practice, and to increase research capacity in primary care.